ivannesevski/Hoard-Memory-Allocator/README.md

 # Hoard-Memory-Allocator
-Hoard memory allocator for CSC469
+a2alloc.c is the Hoard memory allocator

+Other allocators that are included for comparison:
+* Kheap: a sequential allocator and uses one global lock to synchronize between multiple threads
+* Libc: the malloc and free functions from the C standard library